E-commerce-Website-Team-2/Assignment/README.md

 <h2 id="data-ingestion-api">How to run data ingestion API</h2>
-DataIngestion folder consists of the data ingestion API, which will run by curl commands.
+DataIngestion folder consists of the data ingestion API.
 These are used to ingest the data into the postgresql databse. <br>
 The below curl commamnds have to be run when inside DataIngestion folder:

 <br>